 Constant advances are being made to both the internal implantable devices and the external sound processors, and competition between the major companies is a fantastic situation for recipients.
 There are many individualised factors to consider, and the following links provide further information.

-The new profile series implants
+The width of the profile series implants

 The new hiFocus mid-scala electrode and Naida speech processor